ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Uploading Reports {#upload-flow}

-Clients periodically upload reports to the leader, which then distributes the individual shares to each helper.
+Clients periodically upload reports to the Leader, which then distributes the individual shares to each Helper.
+The upload sub-protocol involves the HPKE configurations ({{hpke-config-resource}}) and reports ({{report-resource}}) resources.

-### HPKE Configuration Request {#hpke-config}
+### HPKE Configuration Resource {#hpke-config-resource}

 Before the client can upload its report to the leader, it must know the HPKE configuration of each aggregator.
 See {{compliance}} for information on HPKE algorithm choices.

-Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `[aggregator]/hpke_config`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters.
-Clients MAY specify a query parameter `task_id` when sending an HTTP GET request to `[aggregator]/hpke_config?task_id=[task-id]`, where `[task-id]` is the task ID obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of {{!RFC4648}}.
-If the aggregator does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.
+Clients retrieve the HPKE configuration from each aggregator by accessing the HPKE configuration resource.

+#### Required methods

+##### GET `/hpke_config[?task_id={task-id}]`

 An aggregator is free to use different HPKE configurations for each task with which it is configured.
+Clients MAY specify a query parameter `task_id` whose value is the task ID whose HPKE configuration they want.

-If the task ID is missing from a client's request, the aggregator MAY abort with an error of type `missingTaskID`, in which case the client SHOULD retry the request with a well-formed task ID included.
+If the task ID is missing from a Client's request, the Aggregator MAY abort with an error of type `missingTaskID`, in which case the Client SHOULD retry the request with a `task_id` query parameter.

-An aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfigList` value.
-The `HpkeConfigList` structure contains one or more `HpkeConfig` structures in decreasing order of preference.
-This allows a server to support multiple HPKE configurations simultaneously.
+An aggregator responds to well-formed requests with an `HpkeConfigList` value:

-[TODO: Allow aggregators to return HTTP status code 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]

 ~~~
 HpkeConfig HpkeConfigList<1..2^16-1>;